 Case report 2

-Demographics, medical history and ICU data are presented in Table 1.
+Demographics and medical history and ICU data are presented in Table 1.

 An intramuscular (IM) injection is a minor procedure whereby a drug is deposited into a muscle via a sterile needle.
 Most IM injections should be performed into the deltoid muscle in the arm, or into the gluteus maximus muscle in the buttocks.
 Recent studies [2, 3] have highlighted the importance of correct IM drug administration, in order to minimize the risk of potentially serious complications.
 Appropriate clinical practice needs to reflect considerations about appropriate needle length and gauge, to ensure that patients get the benefit of drug administration without adverse effects.
 Muscle tissue is usually spared the harmful effects of substances injected into it, probably because of its abundant blood supply.
 However, deep IM injections can cause abscesses and granulomas, whereas more superficial IM injections may result in increased incidence of local reactions, such as irritation, inflammation and necrosis [1, 2, 9].